psyhedeliq/blog/README.md

 [Blog](https://psyhedeliq.github.io/blog/)

-This is a dashboard/backed to a blog.
+This is a dashboard/backend type theme to a blog.

 ## Getting Started ##